 Equality and inequality of type and term structures.
-Similarly, it may be useful in most derivations to be able to notions of equality, congruence, and inversion on the structure of types, values, and so on.
-Methods for handling congruences may be idiomatic to a mechanical proof assistant, and we will not name them here.
+Similarly, it may be useful in most derivations to be able to use notions of equality, congruence, and inversion on the structure of types, values, and so on.
+Methods for handling congruences may be idiomatic to a mechanical proof assistant, and we will not overspecify the representation of equality or equivalence relations by axiomatizing them.